 While it was definitely cold and I survived more than a few snow storms, this rotation’s sheer positivity by both attending doctors and residents breathed warmth into this chilly rotation.
 If I had to do it all over again, I would still pick VA White River Junction as one of the sites for my “star boxes.”
 In my opinion, its unparalleled personal education and friendliness of both doctors and staff and resident doctors made it one of the best rotation sites NECO offers, hands down.
 I almost cried on my last day, but I know that since optometry is a small family, I’ll definitely be seeing everyone again!

 Angela originally hails from California.
-She is currently in her final year doing clinical rotations.
+She is a recent graduate of the College.